Share this page

 From Tokyo Station: Eight minutes on the JR Yamanote Line to Ueno Station.

-From the short-lived explosion of cherry blossom pink in the spring, the vibrant peach-colored lotus flowers in the summer, and the black and white panda bears in the zoo, Ueno Park is alive with color.
-Picnic parties under the petals are commonplace in the springtime, and budding photographers take their cameras out on Shinobazu Lake to shoot the lotuses during the summer.
+Between the short-lived explosion of cherry blossom pink in the spring, the vibrant peach-colored lotus flowers in the summer, and the diverse animals in the zoo, Ueno Park has lots to see.
+Picnic parties under the petals are commonplace in the springtime, and budding photographers take their cameras out on Shinobazu Pond to shoot the lotuses during the summer.
 If you are feeling worn out with your flower viewing, head to one of the terrace cafes to take the weight off your feet.

-Energy is definitely required for a trip to Ueno Zoo, however, as it will take you a good half a day to explore the sprawling animal park home to around 3,000 animals from 300 different species, including gorillas, tigers, Asian elephants, polar bears, and a whole host of fascinating creatures from the natural world.
-The black and white star attractions are the giant pandas—expect to wait in line to catch a glimpse of the cuddly Chinese bears.
+Energy is definitely required for a trip to Ueno Zoo, however, as it will take you a good half a day to explore the sprawling animal park home to around 2,500 animals from 300 different species, including gorillas, tigers, Asian elephants, polar bears, and a whole host of fascinating creatures from the natural world.
 The Main Gate is only a five-minute walk from the JR Ueno Station Park Entrance.
 The grounds are divided into an East Garden and a West Garden.
 In the East Garden you will find Gorilla Woods and Tiger Forest, Elephant Forest, Polar Bear and Seal Oceans, as well as a historic five-storied pagoda and ceremonial teahouse called the Kankan-tei.
-Panda Forest, a new breeding facility for giant pandas and other animals that live in their habitat, opened in the West Garden in September 2020.
+In the West Garden are animals from such diverse regions as South America and Africa—including Madagascar.
 To complete your visit, you’ll find souvenir shops and dining options as well.

-The origins of Ameyoko lie in post-war black-market commerce where stalls would sell a range of products from sweets and snacks to military wear.
-An edgy aspect still remains to the 500-meter long commercial street that has grown significantly in size and is frequently crowded with shoppers looking to take advantage of low prices on fresh food, cosmetics, clothes, and jewelry.
+Courtesy of TOKYO ZOOLOGICAL PARK SOCIETYAmeyoko originated as a post-war black-market selling products from the United States.
+It's not far from the station, and shops still sell a range of international goods.
+An edgy aspect remains to the 500-meter long commercial street that has grown significantly in size and is frequently crowded with shoppers looking to take advantage of low prices on fresh food, cosmetics, clothes, and jewelry.
 The street is set to a background of hawking calls by the energetic sellers each trying to out-do the other in volume and passion.
 A range of specialty shops are buried within the market such as military shops stacked with military fatigues and accessories and the Ameyoko Center Building with its wide selection of herbs and spices.
-Be sure to try some of Ameyoko's delicious street food that pays homage to the pandas at Ueno Zoo, including panda-yaki, panda bread, and panda bento boxes.
+There's a plentiful selection of cheap and delicious street food, sold at stalls and restaurants.

 Ueno is home to a number of world-class museums within easy walking distance of each other.
 The National Museum of Western Art complements its permanent exhibition of works by Claude Monet, Van Gogh, Renoir, Picasso and Pollock with rolling exhibitions.
 Another good place to visit is the Ueno Royal Museum, which exhibits everything from the latest contemporary art by young artists to popular manga exhibitions.